SoftwareHeritage/swh-docs/docs/devel/glossary.rst

      associated development metadata (e.g., author, timestamp, log message, etc).

+   save code now

+     A publicly accessible service allowing users to ask for immediate save of a given source code origin.
+The request can be automatically accepted and processed if the origin is from a well known domain, or may require manual validation.
+Note that a save code now request can only concern a supported origin type.

    scheduler

      The component of the |swh| architecture dedicated to the management and the prioritization of the many tasks.

+   Scheduler Task

+     :py:class:`The object <swh.scheduler.model.Task>` (stored in the
+     :term:`scheduler` database) representing a background (celery_) task to be regularly scheduled for execution.
+Note that not all the background tasks are backed by a Scheduler Task instance; one-shot :term:`loading task` are most of the time not represented and model as Scheduler Task.

    snapshot